 – ReportInterval

 The IE ReportInterval indicates the interval between periodical reports.
-The ReportInterval is applicable if the UE performs periodical reporting (i.e. when reportAmount exceeds 1), for triggerTypeevent as well as for triggerTypeperiodical.
+The ReportInterval is applicable if the UE performs periodical reporting (i.e. when reportAmount exceeds 1), for reportType eventTriggered as well as for reportType periodical.
 Value ms120 corresponds to 120 ms, value ms240 corresponds to 240 ms and so on, while value min1 corresponds to 1 min, min6 corresponds to 6 min and so on.

 ReportInterval information element